Skip to main content

 Listening to Californians with Low Incomes

 NORC at the University of Chicago conducted the Listening to Californians with Low Incomes project for the California Health Care Foundation.
 This mixed-methods project measured low-income Californians’ health care wants, needs, and values through a series of community-based focus groups.
-Subsequently, NORC conducted a survey to learn about Californians’ health care, mental health, access to care and experiences with care before and during the COVID-19 pandemic, experiences with racial discrimination, and the impact of the pandemic on employment.
+Subsequently, NORC conducted a survey to learn about Californians’ health care, mental health, access to care and experiences with care before and during the COVID-19 pandemic, and the impact of the pandemic on employment.

 Analysis of survey results focused on identifying significant differences between Californians with lower and higher incomes and between racial and ethnic subgroups.
 The project’s final phase consisted of qualitative in-depth interviews with survey respondents with low incomes and health care experts.